AlineAl/LaDevdelaToileV3/README.md

     {
         title: 'Write title of the conference here',
         description: 'Add a low description',
-        path: 'Share the path of the conference here' }
+        path: 'Share the path of the conference here',
+        location: {
+            city: 'Write the city of the conference here',
+            address: 'Write the address of the conference here',
+            coordinates: [latitude, longitude]
+        },
+    }
 ```